qlik-oss/server-side-extension/examples/python/prerequisites.md

 # Prerequisites for running the Python examples
 To run the Python SSE plugin examples, you need __Python__ version 3.4 or higher along with a few _python libraries_.

-Anaconda is a Python distribution pre-bundled with multiple extra libraries, some of the ones used in the examples here.
+Anaconda is a Python distribution pre-bundled with multiple extra libraries.
 An installer can be downloaded from the [Anaconda webpage](https://www.continuum.io/downloads).
 For a leaner installation the default installer can be found on the webpage of the [Python Software Foundation](https://www.python.org/downloads/).

 The following _python libraries_ are needed for the specified SSE plugins.